 Whether for pleasure or a good workout, this is the perfect place to spend a day or just an hour or two.

 4. Roanoke Sound

 Roanoke Sound by kayak offers nature lovers the perfect way to see a well-known part of the Outer Banks from a different perspective.

-It is a pretty easy way to find unchartered areas (especially towards the northern part near Wanchese) of the Sound as well as the parts of downtown Manteo along the waterfront.
+It is a pretty easy way to find unchartered areas (especially towards the northern part near Wanchese) of the Sound and the details of downtown Manteo along the waterfront.

-On top of this, there are tons of wildlife and beautiful views of water, marshlands and other areas.
+On top of this, there are tons of wildlife and beautiful views of the water, marshlands, and other areas.

-Primarily for experienced kayakers, ocean kayaking is kind of like surfing because the objective is to paddle out to the larger breaks and ride the waves towards the shore.
+Ocean kayaking is like surfing primarily for experienced kayakers because the objective is to paddle out to the more significant breaks and ride the waves toward the shore.

 For those who just want to enjoy the vastness of the Atlantic, kayaking past the breaks and further out to sea is a little more relaxing (after navigating the strong surf).

 As a precautionary note, ensure that the kayak you’re using to catch waves is an ocean kayak.
 You know, the kayaks without the enclosure!
 In the very likely event you flip your kayak, you’ll want something you can quickly abort.